Mycrosys/portfolio-project-3-memory/README.md

 ## ([^](#tableofcontents)) <a name="flowchart">Flowchart</a>

-- This Flowchart was used for designing the program before any coding was done
+- This Flowchart was used for designing the program before any coding was written.
 <h2><img src="./docs/images/flowchart.jpg" alt="Flowchart of the Program"></h2><br>